edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 }
 ```

-There are other ways of querying the database and Ecto does support custom queries.
+There are other function for querying the database and Ecto does support custom queries but we will cover does later.
 Here are some of the functions Ecto provides out of the box:

 - [`Repo.one`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:one/2) for fetching a single result.
-- [`Repo.get_by`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:get_by/3) for fetching a single result by a given column.
+- [`Repo.get_by`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:get_by/3) for fetching a single result by a given column instead of the primary key.
 - [`Repo.all`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:all/2) for fetching all entries from a query.

 Let's move on the updating records.

 ## Updating Records

-Updating records is also simple.
-Let's start by the `update_challenge` function inside the `Challenges` module.
+Let's start by creating the `update_challenge` function inside the `Challenges` module.
 It will take in a `%Challenge` struct as the first argument and the updated fields as a map.
 Our function will look something like this:

 ```elixir